-(a) A qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including but not limited to civil penalty or disciplinary action by a business or occupational or professional licensing board or bureau, for the medical use of marihuana in accordance with this act, provided that the qualifying patient possesses an amount of marihuana that does not exceed 2.5 ounces of usable marihuana, and, if the qualifying patient has not specified that a primary caregiver will be allowed under state law to cultivate marihuana for the qualifying patient, 12 marihuana plants kept in an enclosed, locked facility.
+A qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including but not limited to civil penalty or disciplinary action by a business or occupational or professional licensing board or bureau, for the medical use of marihuana in accordance with this act, provided that the qualifying patient possesses an amount of marihuana that does not exceed 2.5 ounces of usable marihuana, and, if the qualifying patient has not specified that a primary caregiver will be allowed under state law to cultivate marihuana for the qualifying patient, 12 marihuana plants kept in an enclosed, locked facility.
 Any incidental amount of seeds, stalks, and unusable roots shall also be allowed under state law and shall not be included in this amount.
 [MCL 333.26424(a).]

-Accordingly, a defendant is immune from arrest, prosecution, or penalty pursuant to § 4(a) if he or she (1) is a qualifying patient; (2) who has been issued and possesses a registry identification card; and (3) possesses less than 2.5 ounces of usable marijuana.
+Accordingly, a defendant is immune from arrest, prosecution, or penalty pursuant to § 4(a) if he or she (1) is a qualifying patient, (2) who has been issued and possesses a registry identification card, and (3) possesses less than 2.5 ounces of usable marijuana.
 Id.
-Provided a defendant satisfies these requirements, he or she is entitled to immunity under § 4(a) for the "medical use" of marijuana in accordance with the MMMA.
+Provided that a defendant satisfies these requirements, he or she is entitled to immunity under § 4(a) for the "medical use" of marijuana in accordance with the MMMA.
 MCL 333.26424(a).
 Thus, medical use in accordance with the MMMA is an additional criterion for § 4(a) immunity.

-It is not disputed that on the date of his arrest, defendant was a qualifying patient, had been issued the equivalent of a registry identification card pursuant to MCL 333.26429(b) and possessed less than 2.5 ounces of usable marijuana.
-What remains to be decided is whether, under the circumstances of this case, defendant can satisfy the statutory requirements that a medical marijuana user be a person who "possesses a registry identification card" and was engaged in medical use in accordance with the MMMA.
+It is not disputed that on the date of his arrest, defendant was a qualifying patient, had been issued the equivalent of a registry identification card pursuant to MCL 333.26429(b), and possessed less than 2.5 ounces of usable marijuana.
+What remains to be decided is whether, under the circumstances of this case, defendant can satisfy the statutory requirements that a user of marijuana for medical purposes be a person who "possesses a registry identification card" and was engaged in the medical use of marijuana in accordance with the MMMA.

-On appeal, defendant argues that the term "possesses" should be construed to include constructive possession, and that accordingly, he satisfied the requirement because he possessed a registry identification card, which was in his automobile at his residence.
+On appeal, defendant argues that the term "possesses" should be construed to include constructive possession, and that, accordingly, he satisfied the requirement because he had constructive possession of a registry identification card, which was in his automobile at his residence.
 The prosecution argues that defendant was required to have his registry identification card on his person in order to satisfy the "possesses" requirement.
-It is apparent from these arguments that both defendant and the prosecution presume that whether a defendant is a person who "possesses a registry identification card" at the time of his arrest is determinative regarding whether he or she meets the § 4(a) "possesses" requirement from not only arrest, but also prosecution or penalty.
+It is apparent from these arguments that both defendant and the prosecution presume that whether a defendant is a person who "possesses a registry identification card" at the time of his or her arrest is determinative regarding whether he or she meets the § 4(a) "possesses" requirement in order to be immune from not only arrest, but also prosecution or penalty.

 However, contrary to the parties' position, we conclude that a person can fail to qualify for immunity from arrest pursuant to § 4(a), but still be entitled to immunity from prosecution or penalty.
 Therefore, courts must inquire whether a person "possesses a registry identification card" at the time of arrest, prosecution, or penalty separately.
-We base this conclusion on the ordinary and customary meaning of the words, as would have been understood by the voters and we presume that the plainly expressed meaning of the words used in the statute is what was intended.
+We base this conclusion on the ordinary and customary meaning of the words, as they would have been understood by the voters, and we presume that the meaning plainly expressed by the words used in the statute is what was intended.
 Redden, 290 Mich App at 76.